jav-ed/phd_Thesis_Writing/2_Wr/1_Chapters/5_Final/0_Discus.typ

 // ------------------------------- 0_Loadcase ------------------------------- //
 The challenge of understanding static load behavior becomes particularly significant when framed within the broader context of aircraft load cases.
-As detailed in @chap_3_0, the task of identifying critical load cases for conventional aircraft already presents significant complexity.
+As mentioned in @chap_3_0, the task of identifying critical load cases for conventional aircraft already presents significant complexity.
 For #glspl("swith"), this complexity increases substantially due to their hybrid nature, combining characteristics of both aircraft and pressurized vessels.
 This dual characteristic necessitates consideration of load cases from both domains, creating a more intricate evaluation scenario.
 Nevertheless, @chap_3_0 demonstrated that through careful statistical assessment, a comprehensive list of critical load cases for general aviation can be established.
 From this foundational investigation, a key load case for #glspl("swith") has been derived.
 The validity of this methodological approach gains pronounced credibility through confirmation from two leading German aerospace companies.